KebabKebab1/docs/content/en/getting-started/hardware-requirements.md

 weight: 0
 ---

-The software is designed to run on most hardware, and should work on any system with equivalent or better specifications.
+The software is designed to run on most hardware and should work on any system with equivalent or better specifications.
 However, it's important to note that hardware and software are closely interconnected.
 So, before selecting an operating system, make sure that the minimum system requirements are met.

-{{<hint type=note icon=gdoc_info_outline >}}
-Please note that Autodarts is primarily developed for Linux-based systems.
-While there are setups available for Windows and macOS, they are currently in alpha release and may contain bugs.
-{{< /hint >}}

-Releases are available at Github.
-Follow the link in the menu to the left.
+The Autodarts Desktop software can be downloaded from [autodarts.io/downloads](https://autodarts.io/downloads/)

 {{<hint type=important icon=gdoc_error_outline >}}
 For Autodarts, the minimum hardware requirements are as follows.